AveryJD/website-analytics-with-avery/static/posts/003_tanking_effectiveness_one.md

 **Seasons After Tanking Before Winning First Cup:** N/A

 **Summary:**
 For a while, it seemed like the Boston Bruins didn't know how to be bad.
 They made the playoffs in 14 out of the 17 years that I looked, with them hoisting the Cup in 2011.
 The highest Bruin draft pick during this period was 5th overall in 2006, which they acquired through the lockout lottery.
-They selected Phil Kessel, who had a solid first two seasons and then an excellent third season before being traded to the Toronto Maple Leafs for two first round picks and a second round pick.
-After a dreadful next season by the Leafs, the 2010 first round pick that the Bruins received was used to select forward Tyler Seguin 2nd overall.
+They selected Phil Kessel, who had a solid first two seasons and then an excellent third season before being traded to the Toronto Maple Leafs for two first-round picks and a second-round pick.
+After a dreadful next season by the Leafs, the 2010 first-round pick that the Bruins received was used to select forward Tyler Seguin 2nd overall.
 The very next season is when the Bruins would lift the Cup with rookie Seguin making contributions in the final two rounds.

 Along with their Cup win, the Bruins also experienced two Cup final losses and multiple early playoff exits, with the team regressing to a bottom-5 finish in their most recent seasons.
 Could the addition of a franchise player have helped them enough to get them past the hump a few more times?
 Possibly, but it's hard to argue with the success the Bruins have had over the years.
 I doubt fans or management would have asked for many changes to the 21st-century Bruins.